panglikesheep18/concerns-demand-about-minecraft-mario-mashup-pack/benefits_to_putting_to_PC_and_smart_device.md

 - as it was no longer platform-specific, and so no more anti-competition.
 Players who don't have Nintendo Switch can also play it

 6. (cross-platform) multiplayer is no longer forcefully disabled with the mash-up pack on
-- you could play the mash-up pack with those resource pack or skins from the mash-up pack, on platforms you like the most, with friends of any platform!
+- you could play the mash-up pack with those resource pack or skins from the mash-up pack, on platforms you like the most, with friends of any platform, meaning a lot more freedom!

 7. it's a W (win) to players, a W (win) to Mojang, a W (win) to MS and even a W (win) to Nintendo <!--if Nintendo ever was this fair 💀-->
 - for players, you can get the first five resons i listed above, for Mojang / Nintendo, it could also be profitable!